-Our next meeting will be Saturday, April 18th at noon.
+Our next meeting will be Saturday, September 19th at noon.
 We meet in the library conference room.
-Join us for a brown bag lunch and discussion of plant sale plans.
+Join us for a brown bag lunch and discussion of how plans are progressing.

 2015 WORK DAYS

 We will begin installing the fence

 between the butterfly garden and the and the road on

 A great source of native plants is Bear Wallow Native Plants and Nursery.
 Nancy Fink, owner, is an active member of the Marshall Native Plants Initiative.

 ….Butterflies are insects.